eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/OSim Kit/page_adoption-view.md

 **Integrate any supply chain partner**

-Even partners that are not using any simulation tool can contribute to the overall transparency through the well-defined information requirements.
+Even partners that do  not use any simulation tool can contribute to the overall transparency through the well-defined information requirements.

 **Integrate any simulation tool**